ADHD/EXECUTIVE FUNCTION CHALLENGES:The Social & Emotional Impact on Learning, Motivation, Behavior, & the Family System©2-Hour Live-Webinar

 *Note: If you register for Calm and Connected©7-Sessions, this session is included as Session 1.

-Learn what has been driving your child’s challenging behavior!
+Learn what has been driving your child’s challenging behavior and get the support you need for raising a child with ADHD.

 Join me, Cindy Goldrich, Parent Coach, for this 2-Hour Live-Webinar where I help you understand the full social and emotional impact that ADHD and Executive Function challenges have on learning, motivation, and behavior so that you can make the systemic changes needed for lasting improvement.